fieldtrip/website/tutorial/continuous.md

 - determine interesting pieces of data based on the trigger events using **[ft_definetrial](/reference/ft_definetrial)**
 - segment the continuous data into trials using **[ft_redefinetrial](/reference/ft_redefinetrial)**
 - segment the continuous data into one-second pieces using **[ft_redefinetrial](/reference/ft_redefinetrial)**

-## The datasets used in this tutorial

-In this tutorial we will be using two datasets, one with EEG data and one with MEG data.

-The [SubjectEEG.zip](https://download.fieldtriptoolbox.org/tutorial/SubjectEEG.zip) EEG dataset was acquired by Irina Siminova in a study investigating semantic processing of stimuli presented as pictures, visually displayed text or as auditory presented words.
-Data was acquired with a 64-channel BrainProducts BrainAmp EEG amplifier from 60 scalp electrodes placed in an electrode cap, one electrode placed under the right eye; signals "EOGv" and "EOGh" are computed after acquisition using re-referencing.
-During acquisition all channels were referenced to the left mastoid and an electrode placed at the earlobe was used as the ground.
-Channels 1-60 correspond to electrodes that are located on the head, except for channel 53 which is located at the right mastoid.
-Channels 61, 62, 63 are not connected to an electrode at all.
-Channel 64 is connected to an electrode placed below the left eye.
-Hence we have 62 channels of interest: 60 from the head + eogh + eogv.
-More details on the experiment and data can be found [here](/tutorial/eeg_language).

-The [Subject01.zip](https://download.fieldtriptoolbox.org/tutorial/Subject01.zip) MEG dataset was acquired by Lin Wang in a language study on semantically congruent and incongruent sentences.
-Three types of sentences were used in the experiment: fully congruent (FC), fully incongruent (FIC), and initially congruent (IC).
-There were 87 trials per condition for each of the three conditions, and a set of 87 filler sentences (not used here).
-Note that the data was originally acquired and written to disk as 3-second trigger-locked epochs with discontinuities between the epochs; this data can therefore not be treated as continuous.
-More details on the experiment and data can be found [here](/tutorial/meg_language).

 ## Reading continuous EEG data into memory